mftb0/cbxv/README.md

 - Fullscreen View
 - Unique HUD Interface
 - Never alters original files
-- Supports most common formats; .cbz, .cbr, .cb7, .cbt
+- Supports most common formats; .cbz, .cbr, .cb7, .cbt, .pdf
 - Native performance

+<a href="https://mftb0.github.io/cbxv-gotk3">Program Manual</a>

 ## Dependencies
 - Linux - You must have Gtk3 installed.
 This is very common on Linux.
 If you